Each and every one of us who writes code in JavaScript goes through the same bewildering mental process. Can you explain the difference between

 to whatever we want!

-There goes that bothersome problem!
-In other words, we tallied the worth of
+There goes that pesky issue!
+In simple terms, we computed the value of

 this